Maine fall color. Photo by Tom Snell

 If you’re not sure that global warming exists or that we humans are the cause of it, read my page on global warming first.

 Global warming is the increase in average overall temperature of the planet.
 Underscore the words “average” and “overall”.
 It’s not the cold winter temperatures people might be experiencing in New England on a given day in January.
-It’s the average temperature of the whole planet.
+It’s the average temperature of the whole planet measured over time.

 We’re all familiar with weather: clear skies for a week, two days of rain followed by a thunder storm.